 As a member of the clinical faculty, Dr. Baron served as the Director for the first level externship program, which he helped create.
 In addition, he is the co-director of the PharmD/MBA Program and is responsible for teaching clerkships in Pharmacy Administration and Health Care Needs of Special Populations.

 Dr. Baron serves as a consulting pharmacist for several community clinics that serve indigent patients in Los Angeles County.
 He is a member of the California Safety Net Alliance Pharmacy & Therapeutics Committee.
-He is a Fellow of the California Pharmacists Association and the American College of Apothecaries.
+He is a Fellow of the California Pharmacists Association, Fellow of the American Pharmacists Association and a Fellow the American College of Apothecaries.
 Dr. Baron is the President of PharmaCom, a pharmceutical comunications company.

 Dr. Baron's professional affiliations include the American Association of Colleges of Pharmacy, American Society of Health-Systems Pharmacists, American Pharmaceutical Association, California Pharmaceutical Association, Fellow - American College of Apothecaries, and American Public Administration Association.
 He is also a member of Rho Chi Society, Faculty Advisor to Phi Lambda Sigma, and has been honored as the Preceptor of the Year and the Distinguished Alumnus of the Year.